MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Android.DocsUI.PaywallControl.PurchaseButtonClicked

-Critical Usage telemetry to know when user clicks on the Purchase Button.
+Critical usage telemetry to know when user clicks on the Purchase Button.
 Used to infer the usage pattern and conversion metric for users who attempt to buy a subscription in the app.

 The following fields are collected:

+- **Card** - Integer – Carousel index of last feature card seen by user before attempting a purchase.

 - **EventDate** – Timestamp of the event occurrence